 HONOURING INDIGENOUS HISTORY MONTH

-The month of June is National Indigenous History Month — a time for all Canadians to celebrate and appreciate the unique histories, cultures, and contributions of First Nations, Inuit, and Metis people.
+Each June we commemorate National Indigenous History Month — a time for all Canadians to celebrate and appreciate the unique histories, cultures, and contributions of First Nations, Inuit, and Metis people.

 Indigenous Historical Sites in Windsor Essex